Clothing Suggestions For Your Portrait Photography Session:

 Group / family portrait sessions.
 Keep your clothing simple and coordinated, you don’t need to have everyone in the whole family wearing the exact same thing as it was fashionable in the 90's.
 I recommend that some of the family members mix it up a little by coordinating.
 By coordinating, rather than matching, we are looking to find a mix of unique clothing items that all look good together.
 Avoid loud or busy patterns and large logos.
 Solid colors are best.
 First, decide whether the basic tone of the clothing will be warm-toned (browns, etc.) or cool-toned (blues/grays/blacks, etc.) Then, make sure to follow all of the above instructions.

 Keeping a group in similar colors focuses the attention of the portrait to the faces and individuals that make up the portrait.
 Dissimilar colors in groups tend to be more distracting.

 Jeans are the timeless choice and they’re great for fun, casual pictures because they are flattering and don’t show wrinkles or panty lines.

 Lighter shirts on top give the pictures a more casual and bright look.
 Pastels are also usually appealing because they enhance natural skin tones.
 Black or other dark shirts on top give the portraits a more serious and thoughtful feel (not to mention that black is slimming).
 Everyone should have color-coordinated outfits (Not a uniform necessarily, but there should be a theme).
 For the children, choose outfits that fit well without a lot of “growing room”.
 Jeans / khaki’s and plain tops are always very nice for a family portrait.

 The day before the shoot: Prepare and pack everything you need for the shoot.
 Clothes, ties, hats, jewelry, accessories.
 Also pack your deodorant, a hairbrush and makeup touch up bag.
-You are also welcome to bring your phone music playlist that I can plug into my speakers.
-Bring your phone charger and audio adapter too.
+You are also welcome to bring your phone music playlist that I can plug into my Bluetooth speakers.